Symmetry-Constrained Forecasting of Periodically Correlated Energy Processes: Modeling Results and Analysis

-\cyr{The Monte Carlo analysis is based on 100 independent cyclostationary time series.
-Additional experiments conducted with 500 replications confirmed the convergence and stability of the results.
-These additional tests did not alter the conclusions and are therefore not shown for brevity.} Algorithm~\ref{alg:synthetic_series} generates synthetic periodically stationary series $I(t)$, $t=1,\ldots,N$, by combining a deterministic periodic component $\tilde{X}_t$ with correlated noise filtered through a low pass smoother.
 The resulting signals reproduce periodic patterns with controlled stochastic variability, emulating typical cyclostationary behavior.
 Four statistical indicators characterize each realization: the Coefficient of Variation ($\mathtt{CV}$) for relative variability, the Mean Absolute Return ($\mathtt{MAR}$) for temporal volatility, the Root Mean Square Error ($\mathtt{RMSE}$) for deviation from the periodic trend, and the lag-1 autocorrelation $\rho(1)$ for short term dependence.
 This design ensures rigorous control of both deterministic and stochastic properties within the generated ensemble.
 Figure~\ref{cyclic_parameters_plot} illustrates cyclic parameters and forecasting performance for a noisy periodic signal with period $T=24$.
 The left panel shows the cyclic mean, standard deviation, and correlation coefficient (undefined for all-zero phase bins), each in raw and smoothed form to highlight the periodic structure.
-The right panel compares representative forecasting operators—$\mathtt{P}$, $\mathtt{P}^{\circlearrowleft}$, $\mathtt{P_S}$, $\mathtt{P}_{\mathtt{CLIPER}}$, $\mathtt{P}^{\circlearrowleft}_{\mathtt{CLIPER}}$, $\tilde{\mathtt{P}}^{\circlearrowleft}_{\mathtt{CLIPER}}$, $\mathtt{P}_{\mathtt{BLEND}}$, $\mathtt{P}^{\circlearrowleft}_{\mathtt{BLEND}}$, and $\tilde{\mathtt{P}}^{\circlearrowleft}_{\mathtt{BLEND}}$.
+The right panel compares representative forecasting operators: $\mathtt{P}$, $\mathtt{P}^{\circlearrowleft}$, $\mathtt{P_S}$, $\mathtt{P}_{\mathtt{CLIPER}}$, $\mathtt{P}^{\circlearrowleft}_{\mathtt{CLIPER}}$, $\tilde{\mathtt{P}}^{\circlearrowleft}_{\mathtt{CLIPER}}$, $\mathtt{P}_{\mathtt{BLEND}}$, $\mathtt{P}^{\circlearrowleft}_{\mathtt{BLEND}}$, and $\tilde{\mathtt{P}}^{\circlearrowleft}_{\mathtt{BLEND}}$.
 These results demonstrate the operators’ ability to capture both short term dependencies and periodic structures.
 Cyclic parameters summarize the statistical organization of the process, while the comparative forecasts highlight differences in predictive skill and temporal symmetry preservation.